Ruotsinsalmi-class minelayer: Design and description

 By the late-1930s, the Finnish Navy was focused on defence of the nation and the only ships under construction by Finland were the Ruotsinsalmi-class minelayers and assorted smaller craft.
 This was due to the majority of the defence budget being awarded to the Finnish Army.
 The Ruotsinsalmis measured 50 m long overall with a beam of 7.9 m and a draught of 1.5 m.
 They had a standard displacement of 310 t.
 (Note: Couhat has the standard displacement as 270 t and the full load displacement at 310 tonnes.)
 The vessels were powered by two Rateau diesel engines turning two shafts creating 1200 bhp and giving the minelayers a maximum speed of 15 kn.
 They had a complement of 60.

-The ships were armed with one 50-calibre 75 mm guns, two Madsen 20 mm anti-aircraft cannon for anti-aircraft warfare.
+The ships were armed with one 50-calibre 75 mm gun and two Madsen 20 mm anti-aircraft cannons for anti-aircraft warfare.
 The vessels were also equipped with mine dropping rails, and could carry about 100 mines.
 Though not designed for anti-submarine warfare, the Ruotsinsalmi-class ships mounted two depth charge racks and two throwers.